-- Reading and comprehension for assignments and lesson notes - Verbal and visual presentation skills - · Referencing skills - Researching from the Internet, journals, and texts - Ongoing practise in conversing and presenting in English. - Developing confidence and self-esteem to assimilate into, comprehend and enjoy future classes. - Creating letters of application and resumes for future employment.
+- Reading and comprehension for assignments and lesson notes - Verbal and visual presentation skills - Referencing skills - Researching from the Internet, journals and texts - Ongoing practice in conversing and presenting in English - Developing confidence and self-esteem in order to assimilate into, comprehend and enjoy future classes, and; - Creating letters of application and resumes for future employment.

-If you wish to make an appointment with our friendly academic support staff, please contact us.
-Our librarians will also assist students in research, referencing and other related services.
+If you wish to make an appointment with our friendly academic support staff, please contact your campus staff so they can refer you to the Academic Support Officer.